-In today’s post, we’ll discuss some sports and exercises you can do that won’t contribute to scoliosis pain – and may also alleviate it.
+In today’s post, we’ll discuss some sports, exercises, and stretches for all ages do that won’t contribute to scoliosis pain – and may also alleviate it.

 Doing stretches eases tension.
 It also helps regain motion – which is essential for scoliosis.
 Some scoliosis patients even have reported that doing frequent stretches helped counteract the curvature f their spine.

 However, keep in mind that not scoliosis patient can benefit from stretching alone.
 It’s best to consult with your doctor or healthcare specialist before you engage in any physical activity.
 This will ensure that you know how much it will impact your existing condition.

 Aside from being an excellent cardiovascular workout, cycling is a low-impact physical activity that won’t aggravate your scoliosis pain.
 You must, however, be aware of your posture when cycling.
 Since you’re sitting down, you tend to slouch.
 Always keep your head aligned with your shoulders and your back straight.